Chief Executive Officer – Anthony Cavanagh

 Treasurer: Edward Waller

-Ed is a Senior Investment Manager at Yarra Capital Management, one of Australia’s leading independent fund managers.
+Ed is a Deputy Portfolio Manager at Yarra Capital Management, one of Australia’s leading independent fund managers.
 As a member of the firm’s investment team, he is responsible for equity research and analysis of banks, diversified financials, infrastructure and utilities securities.
-He is also is a co-portfolio Manager of the Yarra Real Assets Securities Fund.
-Formerly Ed was an Investment Manager at Goldman Sachs Asset Management.
+Ed previously worked for 10 years as an investment manager for Goldman Sachs Asset Management.
 He has a BA in Commerce and a BA in Agricultural Science from the University of Melbourne.

 Secretary: Timothy Warwick